Coming soon: The Earth and Space Science News Channel

-Channels are a way to stay up to date on your choice of topics across Earth and space sciences.
+Channels are a way to stay up to date on your choice of topics across Earth and space sciences and find members of the global AGU community who have similar interests.
 You can create a feed of a fresh stream of science and news by drawing on content across AGU, including news, abstracts, Eos, blogs, and other AGU publications.
-You can follow one or more channels that have already been created or you have opportunity to any public channel that interests you or create your own channel.
+Follow one or more channels that have already been created or create your own channel.

 Send inquiries to AGU Media Relations team.

 Eos, AGU’s news publication, is a source for accurate, reliable, and timely news and perspectives about the Earth and space sciences—from our planet’s core to the far reaches of the solar system and beyond.

 Eos addresses all Earth and space science disciplines as well as the intersection of science with policy, science education, and science’s influence on culture.
 In addition to news articles, Eos publishes feature articles, updates on scientific projects, short spotlights about recent academic papers, opinion pieces, and articles that touch on the lighter side of Earth and space science.

 Eos is freely accessible online and available to AGU members as a monthly print magazine.

 We host a community of Earth and space science blogs promoting different voices and perspectives across AGU’s scientific disciplines.
 While the majority of our blogs are published by independent scientists and bloggers, AGU staff publishes our leadership blog From the Prow, our science communication blog The Plainspoken Scientist, our science policy blog The Bridge, our careers blog On The Job and our science news blog GeoSpace.
 Additionally, The Field blog highlights stories from scientists in the field and in the lab, our Editors’ Vox blog shares perspectives on Earth and space science from AGU journal editors, and Third Pod from the Sun is a companion blog to our podcast of the same name about the scientists and methods behind the science.